trynoice/website/content/privacy-policy.md

 from its users.
 The policy applies to all of our users and the services we provide.
 Our commitment to protecting user privacy is at the forefront of our operations, and we strive to ensure that all data is collected and used as described by this policy.
-By using Noice, you agree to the collection and use of this information as per this policy.
+By using Noice, you allow us to collect and use this information as per this policy.

 ## What data do we collect, and how do we use it